 - It should also be seen who will manage the pre-job safety planning when the crane arrives on- site.
 It should also be ensured that the employees are wearing proper attire like PPE kit, foot and eye protectant yo avoid any mishappening.

 Investing in overhead crane is an important decision for a firm as it involves a hefty amount that will be paid.
 But at the same time, it increases productivity and efficiency at the workplace while ensuring the safety of the employees.
 Adhering to the safety measures and knowing about all the possible hazards will help you in taking the right decision the next time when you plan to invest in such lifting equipment.
-Not only will this help with the preliminary checks but will also ensure that once you have started using it, any mishaps are avoided.
+Not only will this help with the preliminary checks but will also prevent any major overhead crane failure.